-This is the time it takes to walk the eight hundred kilometres across the north of Spain that make up the Camino de Santiago, one of the most ancient pilgrimage trails in Europe.
+Seven hours, every day, for thirty three days.
+This is the time it takes to walk the eight hundred kilometres across the north of Spain along the Camino de Santiago, one of the ancient pilgrimage trails in Europe.

 © Cherina Hadley | Travel & Landscape Photographer